aws/s2n-tls/tests/integrationv2/README.md

 # Criterion

-### What is the basic flow of running crition in between pyest and s2nc/d?
+### Why

+We wanted to use the rust criterion project to benchmark s2n-tls, without re-writing all the integration tests.
+To accomplish this, we created some criterion benchmarks that use s2nc and s2nd, and a new provider, CriterionS2N, in the python testing framework.

+### Prerequisites

 Normally, you'd run criterion with `cargo bench --bench <name>`, but cargo does some checks to see if it needs to rebuild the benchmark and other housekeeping that slows things down a bit.
-Running `cargo bench --no-run` is the benchmark equivilent to `cargo build` and will produce a binary executable.
+Running `cargo bench --no-run` is the benchmark equivalent to `cargo build` and will produce a binary executable.

+The CI will run `make install` and `make -C ./bindings/rust` to create and install the s2nc/d binaries in a system-wide location, then build the cargo criterion binary handlers for s2nc and s2nd.

+### What is happening inside the CriterionS2N provider?

-The binary created by no-run has a uniqe name and must be searched for, which the CriterionS2N provider finds and replaces in the final command.
+The binary created by `cargo bench --no-run` has a unique name and must be searched for, which the CriterionS2N provider finds and replaces in the final testing command.
-The arguments to s2nc/d are moved to `S2NC_ARS` or `S2ND_ARGS`, which is read by the rust benchmark when spawning s2nc/d as subprocesses.
+The arguments to s2nc/d are moved to the environment variables `S2NC_ARGS` or `S2ND_ARGS`, which are read by the rust benchmark when spawning s2nc/d as subprocesses.

+The name of the test is constructed from the s2nc/d command line arguments.

 Criterion needs 3 passes to generate a report showing changes between two runs.
-The first pass estabalishes a base line, the second run a delta dataset, and the final a report.
+The first pass establishes a base line, the second run a delta dataset, and the final a report.
 These modes have slightly different command line arguments to criterion and are controlled with the environment variable S2N_USECRITERION in the provider.

 ## Troubleshooting CriterionS2N

 The most direct trouble-shooting is done using the [interactive troubleshooting CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/session-manager.html#ssm-pause-build) `codebuild-break` line in the buildspec.
 Put the break right before the main build step and run interactivly.

-As mentioned above, in order to get more output from the tests, set the -n/XDIST_WORKER environment variable to 0 and add a -v to the pytest command line in tox.ini.
+As mentioned above, in order to get more output from the tests, set the `-n` or `XDIST_WORKER` environment variable to 0 and add a -v to the pytest command line in tox.ini.